Divorce

 • Division of assets and debts: Navigating the equitable distribution of marital property and debts.

-• Child custody and support: Addressing the best interests of the children and establishing custody and support arrangements.
+• Child custody and support: Addressing the best interests of the children and establishing custody arrangements.

 • Spousal support: Determining if alimony or spousal support is appropriate in your case.